 - The posterior cruciate ligament (PCL) lies diagonally between the lateral surface of the medial femur condyle and the dorsolateral area, posterior to the intercondylar eminence

 Quadriceps femoris not only extends the leg, but also controls flexion of the knee during walking.
 While the flexors simply pull up the lower leg, quadriceps stabilizes the hip and knee to hold the body straight.
 The femoral nerve innervates all four heads.
 Rectus femoris forms the central part of the quadriceps muscle.
-It originates from the anterior inferior iliac spine.
-It is responsible for extension of the knee, as well as some flexion of the hip.
+It originates from the anterior inferior iliac spine and it is responsible for extension of the knee, as well as some flexion of the hip.

 The vastus intermedius lies beneath the rectus femoris.
-Medial is the vastus medialis and laterally the vastus lateralis, both originate from the linea aspera.
-The four heads all insert via a common patellar tendon onto the tibial tuberosity.
+Medially is the vastus medialis and laterally the vastus lateralis, both originating from the linea aspera.
+All of the the four heads insert via a common patellar tendon onto the tibial tuberosity.
 The vastus muscles have no direct effect on the movement of the hip.

 Sartorius is the longest muscle in the human body.
 It originates from the anterior superior iliac spine and crosses to the medial side.
 It then joints together with the tendons of gracilis and semitendinosus to form the pes anserinus that inserts on the medial surface of the proximal end of the tibia.
 The muscle causes weak hip flexion and weak abduction.

-Semitendinosus originates from the ischial tuberosity.
-It also inserts as part of the pes anserinus.
+Semitendinosus originates from the ischial tuberosity and also inserts as part of the pes anserinus.
 Its function is the flexion and external rotation of the knee, as well as extension and some external rotation and adduction of the hip.

 Semimembranosus also originates from the ischial tuberosity.
 It inserts on the medial condyle of the tibia where the tendon separates into three parts.
 One weaves into and strengthens the medial cruciate ligament and one turns superolateral and into the dorsal oblique popliteal ligament.
 The last part of the tendon remains at the dorsal side of the medial tibial plateau.